Ayx03/barrier/README.md

 # Barrier

+# WARNING
+Barrier is no longer maintained and no longer receives improvements and security fixes.
+The primary developers have moved to the [InputLeap project](https://github.com/input-leap/input-leap).
+The newest release of InputLeap is [3.0.2](https://github.com/input-leap/input-leap/releases/tag/v3.0.2).

+---

 Eliminate the barrier between your machines.
 Find [releases for windows and macOS here](https://github.com/debauchee/barrier/releases).
 Your distro probably already has barrier packaged for it, see [distro specific packages](#distro-specific-packages)